OMNOMNOM0808/THORUS-Terminal/README.md

-# TankWork
+# THORUS Terminal

 ![Version](https://img.shields.io/badge/version-v0.5.0--alpha-orange)

 ## Overview
-TankWork is an open-source desktop agent framework that enables AI to perceive and control your computer through computer vision and system-level interactions.
+THORUS is an open-source desktop agent framework that enables AI to perceive and control your computer through computer vision and system-level interactions.
 Agents can:

 * Control your computer directly through voice or text commands
 * Process real-time screen content using computer vision and expert skill routing